 Handmade from recycled 925 Sterling Silver and foraged Native Australian Flora.

-This single fern has been hand foraged on the Central Coast of Australia, and then transformed through casting to solid metal.
-It then has been turned into wearable natural art in the form of a pendant.
+This fern has been hand foraged on the Central Coast of Australia, and then transformed through casting to solid metal.
+It then has been turned into wearable natural art in the form of delicate earrings.

 ⋒ Pteridium esculentum - Bracken Fern ⋒